-Size: Adult carapace (upper shell) length = 25-36 inches (65-100 cm) (National Marine Fisheries Service 2015, U.S. Fish and Wildlife Service 2015)
+Size: Adult carapace (upper shell) length is 25-36 inches (65-100 cm) (National Marine Fisheries Service 2020, U.S. Fish and Wildlife Service 2020)

-Adult weight = 100-200 pounds (45-90 kg) (National Marine Fisheries Service 2015, U.S. Fish and Wildlife Service 2015)
+Adult weight: 100-200 pounds (45-90 kg) (National Marine Fisheries Service 2020, U.S. Fish and Wildlife Service 2020)

-Coloration: Hatchlings are dark brown; adults are brown above and yellow below; the carapace (upper shell) has a serrated back and overlapping scutes (plates) that are dark amber with radiating streaks of orange, red, and/or black
+Coloration: Hatchlings are dark brown; adults are brown above and yellow below; the carapace (upper shell) has a serrated back and overlapping scutes (plates) that are dark amber with radiating streaks of orange, red, and/or black.

-Diet: Primarily sponges, also other invertebrates and algae (National Marine Fisheries Service 2015, National Marine Fisheries Service and U.S. Fish and Wildlife Service 1993)
+Diet: Primarily sponges, also other invertebrates and algae (National Marine Fisheries Service 2020, National Marine Fisheries Service and U.S. Fish and Wildlife Service 1993)

 Historic population: Unknown